Nobel Prize in Physics controversies: Einstein's annus mirabilis

 Albert Einstein's 1921 Nobel Prize Award mainly recognized his 1905 discovery of the mechanism of the photoelectric effect and "for his services to Theoretical Physics".
 The Nobel committee passed on several nominations for his many other seminal contributions, although these led to prizes for others who later applied more advanced technology to experimentally verify his work, most notably the 2017 prize awarded to the heads of LIGO.
 Many predictions of Einstein's theories have been verified as technology advances.
 Recent examples include the bending of light in a gravitational field, gravitational waves (detected by LIGO), gravitational lensing and black holes.
 It was not until 1993 that the first evidence for the existence of gravitational radiation came via the Nobel Prize-winning measurements of the Hulse–Taylor binary system.

 The committee also failed to recognize the other contributions of his annus mirabilis papers on Brownian motion and special relativity.
 Often these nominations for special relativity were for both Hendrik Lorentz and Einstein.
 Henri Poincaré was also nominated at least once for his work, including on Lorentz's relativity theory.
-However, Kaufmann's then-experimental results (incorrectly) cast doubt on special relativity.
+However, Walter Kaufmann's then-experimental results (incorrectly) cast doubt on special relativity.
 These doubts were not resolved until 1915.
 By this time, Einstein had progressed to his general theory of relativity, including his theory of gravitation.
 Empirical support—in this case the predicted spectral shift of sunlight—was in question for many decades.
 The only piece of original evidence was the consistency with the known perihelion precession of the planet Mercury.
-Some additional support was gained at the end of 1919, when the predicted deflection of starlight near the Sun was confirmed by Arthur Eddington's Solar Eclipse Expedition, though here again the actual results were somewhat ambiguous.
+Some additional support was gained at the end of 1919, when the predicted deflection of starlight near the Sun was confirmed by Arthur Eddington's solar eclipse expedition, though here again the actual results were somewhat ambiguous.
 Conclusive proof of the gravitational light deflection prediction was not achieved until the 1970s.